microsoft/CCF/doc/audit/ledger.rst

 Each entry in the ledger corresponds to a transaction committed by the primary node.

-When a transaction is committed, each affected ``Store::Map`` is serialised in different security domains (i.e. public or private), based on the policy set when the ``Store::Map`` was created (default is private).
+When a transaction is committed, each affected ``Store::Map`` is serialised in different security domains (i.e. public or private), based on the name of the Map when it was created (default is private).
 A public ``Store::Map`` is serialised and stored in the ledger as plaintext while a private ``Store::Map`` is serialised and encrypted before being stored.

 Ledger entries are integrity-protected and encrypted using a symmetric key shared by all trusted nodes (see :doc:`/design/cryptography`).
 This key is kept secure inside each enclave.
 See :ref:`members/common_member_operations:Rekeying Ledger` for details on how members can rotate the ledger encryption key.